mapbox/mapbox-studio-classic/CONTRIBUTING.md

  - The node installs from https://nodejs.org/download are not supported for Windows.
  - To release a new Mapbox Studio version for Windows against a new Node.js version Windows binaries need to first be built via the toolchain at https://github.com/mapbox/node-cpp11.

+### Logs

+Mapbox Studio has an application log and a shell log for error reporting and application messages for the Mapbox Studio server and Atom shell, respectively.
+On Linux and OSX, `app.log` and `shell.log` are located in `~/.mapbox-studio/`.
+On Windows, `app.log` and `shell.log` can be found in `C:\Users\<YOUR-USER-NAME>\.mapbox-studio`.

+On OSX, the logs can also be accessed to through the Help dropdown on the top menu bar.

 ### Pull requests

 Use PRs for everything but trivial changes and typos.
 Goals to strive for: